RauliL/plorth/docs/api.md

   <dd>any, object</dd>
 </dl>

-Retrieves prototype of the top-most value.
+Retrieves proto of the top-most value.
 If the top-most value of the stack is null, null will be returned instead.

 ---